Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-2/labs/mongoose-store.md

 **Things to think about:**

 - What route should the BUY request go to?
-Maybe it could go to its own route.
+Maybe it could go to its own route
 - Since it updates the product, should it go to a PUT route?
 - Do you need to send any data through to the route?
-You will need the id, but that is likely all you'll need.
+You will need the id, but that is likely all you'll need
-- Can you edit the qty value just in the route? product.qty -= 1?
+- Can you edit the qty value just in the route? `product.qty -= 1`?
-- Will you have to product.save() if you do this?
+- Will you have to `product.save()` if you do this?

 <br>